Supplement review

 Drug interactions via CYP3A4 and P-glycoprotein.
 Berberine inhibits the CYP3A4 enzyme and the P-glycoprotein transporter your body uses to metabolize and clear a long list of medications.
 A review of Berberis vulgaris and berberine's effects on cytochrome P450 documents this inhibition and its potential to raise blood levels of co-administered drugs14.
 This is not theoretical: a clinical pharmacokinetic study in renal-transplant recipients found berberine measurably increased blood concentrations of the immunosuppressant cyclosporine A15.
 That means berberine can dangerously amplify drugs cleared by CYP3A4 — statins, certain blood thinners, some blood-pressure and immunosuppressant medications, and others.
 If you take any prescription medication, berberine is a "ask your pharmacist or doctor first" supplement, not a casual add-on.

-**Potency and quality variability.** Berberine is also notoriously hard for the body to absorb — its oral bioavailability is very low because of poor solubility and active efflux back into the gut, which is exactly why formulators chase delivery tricks and why some products tout "dihydroberberine" as a more absorbable form16.
+Potency and quality variability.
+Berberine is also notoriously hard for the body to absorb — its oral bioavailability is very low because of poor solubility and active efflux back into the gut, which is exactly why formulators chase delivery tricks and why some products tout "dihydroberberine" as a more absorbable form16.
 Combine low inherent bioavailability with an unregulated supplement market, and you get wide variation in how much active berberine a given capsule actually delivers.
 Two products with identical "500 mg" labels can behave very differently.
 This is the recurring lesson from our reviews: dose on the label is not the same as dose delivered, and third-party testing matters.
+If you do decide to buy, our guide to the best berberine supplement walks through how to judge a product on studied dose, third-party testing and the dihydroberberine bioavailability question.

 The honest bottom line